Autonomous Workers' Confederation: Foundation

 The union was created in May 2019 in Varna through the unification of several small and unregistered autonomist unions from Varna, Sofia, Plovdiv and Vidin.

-During their founding conference, the AWC signed a cooperation agreement with the Central Organisation of the Workers of Sweden (SAC).
+During their founding conference, the AWC signed a cooperation agreement with the SAC Syndikalisterna.
 The agreement allowed for AWC members to receive union support from the SAC without having to take membership in either it, or any other Swedish labour union.

 June 2020 protests

 The AWC made its first publicised debut in June 2020, when it organized a protest of medical professionals.
 The protest was called against alleged repressions launched against a nurse that was reportedly fired from her position due to her activities in favour of labour unions during the COVID-19 pandemic in Bulgaria.

 July 2020 protests

 The AWC later joined the more general 2020–2021 Bulgarian protests against the government of Prime Minister Boyko Borisov.
 In a press release, the union claimed to have joined the protests to "cooperate in the removal of the GERB-United Patriots model from power", but also to create a "broad, independent and most importantly extra-parliamentary front of the working people".